anshusinha26/Programming-Languages/README.md

 - [Band Name Generator](#band-name-generator)
 - [Tip Calculator](#tip-calculator)

-# :guitar Band Name Generator
+# :guitar: Band Name Generator

 This is a simple Python script that generates a band name based on the user's input.